OpenData-tu/documentation/07-Database.md

 ### The API

-To be honest, the current implementation of the API is quite limited.
+The current implementation of the API is somewhat limited.
 This is mainly due to time limitations while implementing.
-There are the points, which should be implemented
+These are the points, which should be implemented:

 1. Allowing to make post requests to make more complex queries.
 That would for example include the transfer of big geospatial shapes for filtering.
 2. Adding security with API tokens
 3. Adding full access to the management database